Upon request, Project Ujima can:

 Provide a written summary of the notes from each Discussion Circle session

-Offer an implementation template for the group to use to indentify next steps, assignments and timeframes to implement action step(s) decided upon through the Discussion Circle process.
+Offer an implementation template for the group to use to identify next steps, assignments and timeframes to implement action step(s) decided upon through the Discussion Circle process.

 Provide Moderator/Facilitator training to your organization, association or group members and/or staff (group size no smaller than eight).